Skip to main content

 Communicable disease control

-Our unit is responsible for the management of communicable diseases in our community.
+Our unit is responsible for the detection, prevention and management of communicable diseases in the community.
+A communicable disease is a disease that can be spread from another person, animal or insect.

 What we do